Meet a SIRPAC donor who is making a difference.

 SIRPAC's strength lies behind member involvement.
 Our members not only generously contribute to the society's political action committee, but they are often actively involved in our efforts to spread the voice of interventional radiology to Capitol Hill.
-Each month, SIRPAC will recognize donors who made a difference to SIR and SIRPAC in the hopes that after learning their stories will inspire others to help spread the message.
+SIRPAC frequently recognizes donors who make a difference to SIR and SIRPAC in the hopes that after learning their stories will inspire others to help spread the message.

 A donation to SIRPAC allows SIR to build relationships with key members of the House and Senate and their staffs to advance IR through legislation that promotes patient access to IR services.